linkerd/website/linkerd.io/content/2.10/tasks/multicluster-using-statefulsets.md

 the next chapter, we'll deploy some services and look at how communication works.

-## Pod-to-Pod: from east, to west.
+## Pod-to-Pod: from east, to west

 With our install steps out of the way, we can now focus on our pod-to-pod communication.
 First, we will deploy our pods and services:

-  * We will mesh the default namespaces in `east` and `west`.
+- We will mesh the default namespaces in `east` and `west`.
-  * In `west`, we will deploy an nginx StatefulSet with its own headless service, `nginx-svc`.
+- In `west`, we will deploy an nginx StatefulSet with its own headless service, `nginx-svc`.
-  * In `east`, our script will deploy a `curl` pod that will then be used to curl the nginx service.
+- In `east`, our script will deploy a `curl` pod that will then be used to curl the nginx service.

 ```sh
 # deploy services and mesh namespaces
 $ ./deploy.sh